juliahollermeier/GEB_Projects_tools/Documentation/Report.md

 ### **First operating performances diagnosis**

 At the beginning of the session, we observed that when applying rotations, the object did not behave as expected.
-This issue was caused because the axes were not aligned with the ESP32 reference frame, which led to incorrect orientation results.
-Therefore, a calibration process was required to properly align the axes and improve the system's performance, rotating the object until the axes mathced the ones seen on the screen.
+This issue ocurred because the axes of the 3D object were not aligned with the ESP32 reference frame, leading to incorrect orientation results.
+Therefore, a calibration process was required to align both coordinate systems.

 ### **Corrections implemented**